wp-plugins/lingotek-translation/readme.txt

 Lingotek has teamed up with [Polylang](https://wordpress.org/plugins/polylang/) to offer a simple way to make your WordPress site truly multilingual.
 Manage all your multilingual content in the same site.
 No need to have a different site for each language!

+= Why won't the plugin connect to my Lingotek account? =

+The Lingotek plugin requires access to a third party API server.
+Your hosting provider may have a firewall in place that could be blocking those requests to outside servers.
+Please check with your host to allow access to Lingotek's API server.
+Contact support@lingotek.com for more help.

 = How can I add a language? =

 On the *translation dashboard,* click on the *Translate my site into...* textbox and choose from the list or start typing to quickly find a language.